-Relocation expenses in this section (2) will apply to employees who have to move from one headquarters or geographic location to another (except for moves within the Lower Mainland region) after completing their probation/trial period and after winning an in-service competition where the position is permanently located at another headquarters or geographic location and where the move is as a result of the employee making a lateral move or a move to a lower pay grade.
+Relocation expenses in this Section (2) will apply to employees who have to move from one headquarters or geographic location to another (except for moves within the Lower Mainland region) after completing their probation/trial period and after winning an in-service competition where the position is permanently located at another headquarters or geographic location and where the move is as a result of the employee making a lateral move or a move to a lower pay grade.

-(a) Expenses on Relocation Under 2.1:

-On relocation under Section 2 of this Article, the Employer will pay for the following:

-- (1) Moving of household effects and chattels up to 8,165kg including any item(s) which the contracted mover will accept as part of a load which includes household appliances and furniture, hobbies, boats, outboard motors and pianos. - (2) The employee shall obtain three (3) written cost estimates of the expenses under (a) and shall obtain approval from the Employer before choosing a mover.
-The moving company will invoice the Employer directly. - (3) It shall be the responsibility of the employee to make moving arrangements for relocation under this section. - (4) Under no circumstances shall the Employer reimburse any one employee more than fifteen hundred (1500) dollars per twenty-four (24) months under this clause.
+- (a) Expenses on Relocation Under 2.1: - (b) On relocation under Section 2 of this article, the Employer will pay for the following: - (1) Moving of household effects and chattels up to 8,165kg including any item(s) which the contracted mover will accept as part of a load which includes household appliances and furniture, hobbies, boats, outboard motors and pianos. - (2) The employee shall obtain three written cost estimates of the expenses under (a) and shall obtain approval from the Employer before choosing a mover.
+The moving company will invoice the Employer directly. - (3) It shall be the responsibility of the employee to make moving arrangements for relocation under this section. - (4) Under no circumstances shall the Employer reimburse any one employee more than \$1500 per 24 months under this clause.